-- 1) Environmental and Social Considerations

-- 1 Category: C

-- 2 Reason for Categorization: The Program was deemed to minimize undesirable impacts on the environment based on JICA Guidelines for Environmental and Social Considerations (JICA Guidelines) (promulgated in April 2010).

-2) Cross-Cutting Issues

-- 1 Matters related to Combating Climate Change: None in particular. - 2 Poverty Countermeasure and Considerations: The social security policies of the Government of Mongolia contain numerous elements that directly benefit those in poverty.
+- 1) Environmental and Social Considerations - 1 Category: C - 2 Reason for Categorization: The Program was deemed to minimize undesirable impacts on the environment based on JICA Guidelines for Environmental and Social Considerations (JICA Guidelines) (promulgated in April 2010). - 2) Cross-Cutting Issues - 1 Matters related to Combating Climate Change: None in particular. - 2 Poverty Countermeasure and Considerations: The social security policies of the Government of Mongolia contain numerous elements that directly benefit those in poverty.
 These include increasing child allowances, increasing the amount of food coupons for low income-earners, and temporary exemptions from income taxes on earned income.
 As such, the Program contributes to curtailing the increase in households in poverty, which are highly likely to increase given the economic crisis.

-- 3 Measures for Infectious Diseases Including HIV/AIDS: None in particular. - 4 Participatory Development: None in particular. - 5 Considerations for Persons with Disabilities, etc.: The social security policies of the Government of Mongolia included an increase in social welfare annuity allowances aimed at persons with disabilities and their families, and therefore contributed to mitigating the impact of COVID-19 on said persons with disabilities.

-3) Category of Gender: ■GI (S) (Activities with gender perspectives integrated)
+- 3 Measures for Infectious Diseases Including HIV/AIDS: None in particular. - 4 Participatory Development: None in particular. - (5) Considerations for Persons with Disabilities, etc.: The social security policies of the Government of Mongolia included an increase in social welfare annuity allowances aimed at persons with disabilities and their families, and therefore contributed to mitigating the impact of COVID-19 on said persons with disabilities. - 3) Category of Gender: Not applicable; GI (gender mainstreaming needs assessment and analysis project)

-<Description of activities and reason for classification>
+<Reason for classification>